Agalinis heterophylla (Nutt.) Small

 Habit - Annual hemiparasitic forb.

-Stems - Erect, to 80 cm, 4-angled and ridged, glabrous or roughened on the angles, usually well branched above the midpoint.
+Stems - Erect, to 80 cm, with numerous, spreading to ascending branches, mostly above the midpoint, 4-angled and ridged, glabrous or more commonly sparsely roughened with minute, ascending hairs, mostly along the angles, toward the tip.

-Leaves - Opposite, usually lacking axillary fascicles.
-Blades ascending, 15-35 mm long, those of the largest leaves 2-6 mm wide, linear-lanceolate, those of the lower leaves sometimes deeply 3-lobed or -parted (these often withered by flowering), the upper surface and margins moderately roughened, the undersurface roughened along the midvein
+Leaves - Opposite, simple, sessile, usually lacking axillary fascicles.
+Blades ascending, 15-35 mm long, those of the largest leaves 2-6 mm wide, linear-lanceolate, those of the lower leaves sometimes deeply 3-lobed or -parted (these often withered by flowering), the upper surface and margins moderately roughened, the undersurface roughened along the midvein.

 Inflorescence - Spikelike racemes, the flower stalks 1-3 mm long at flowering (shorter than the calyces), not or only slightly elongating at fruiting, usually curved outward.